squaresLab/SemanticCrashBucketing/README.md

 ## VM

 [Download the VM here](https://cmu.box.com/s/upvblwni31ykwl9ow66vrjtqqcv2of9q).
-It has all of scripts pre-configured, and all the the dependencies pre-installed.
+It has all of the scripts pre-configured, and all the the dependencies pre-installed.
 Typical use is VirtualBox, 1 vCPU, and at least 4GB RAM (6GB RAM recommended).
 See the `README.md` in the VM for more information.

 ## Running from source